You may wish to read an introduction to this section first.

 Arch of Claudius

-During my solitary visit to the archaeological site Sagalassos conveyed to me a feeling of remoteness from the entire world, yet its inhabitants of olden times were informed in a timely manner about political developments in Rome.
-They had dedicated an arch which gave access to the Bouleuterion to Emperor Caligula, but in 42 AD, one year after the killing of the emperor, they changed the dedication to Emperor Claudius, his successor.
-They did so because of Caligula's damnatio memoriae, literally "damnation of memory", which entailed the removal of all references to him.
+Sagalassos conveys a feeling of remoteness from the entire world, yet its citizens of olden times were informed in a timely manner about political developments in Rome.
+They had dedicated an arch which gave access to the Bouleuterion to Emperor Caligula, but in 42 AD, one year after the killing of the Emperor, they changed the dedication to Emperor Claudius, his successor.

 (above) Overall view of the Lower Town; (below) street which led from the Lower Town to a Temple to Emperors Hadrian and Antoninus Pius (ruins on the far left)

-Maybe in five or ten years from 2015 visitors to Sagalassos will first notice the ancient town because of a very large reconstructed temple to Emperors Hadrian and Antoninus Pius.
-It was built on a terrace at the end of the Lower Town in a position which made it visible from afar, similar to the Temple to Trajan at Pergamum.
+A very large temple to Emperors Hadrian and Antoninus Pius was built on a terrace at the end of the Lower Town in a position which made it visible from afar, similar to the Temple to Trajan at Pergamum.
 The last inhabitants of Sagalassos lived in dwellings nested inside this temple until the XIth century when they moved down to a new settlement in the valley which they continued to call Sagalassos, i.e. today's Aglasun.